Productivity & Profitability series

 How to incorporate genetics into a value chain approach

-This webinar features Dr Penny Schulz, of Schulz Livestock, who discusses farm labour and how to attract and retain good staff.
+This webinar features Dr Penny Schulz, of Schulz Livestock, who discusses the role of genetics in achieving market specifications and using carcase feedback to inform genetic selection.

 The webinar covers: